JohnNixon6972/Todoey_privacy_policy/todey-privacy-policy.md

 ## Contact Us

-If you have any questions or concerns about our privacy practices or this privacy note, please contact us at [insert contact email].
+If you have any questions or concerns about our privacy practices or this privacy note, please contact us at johnbrightnixon@gmail.com.

 Thank you for choosing Todoey!